 What's Your Story?

-Each month, we feature a short bio from one of our trainees.
+Every couple of months, we feature a short bio from one of our trainees.
 The full interview, along with archived stories appear here.

 What drew you to science?
 Did any aspect of your upbringing or culture have an influence on your career?